How do you know when you’re done having children?

-For all of the parenting advice out there, nothing I have come across covers this.
+For all of the parenting advice out there, nothing I have come across covers this topic on children.

 My least favorite of all parenting tasks, besides cleaning up puke, is sorting and packing away clothing that my children have outgrown.

 I start with good intentions in the beginning, but then the task descends into emotional hysteria.
 Then before I know it, I’m texting my husband, asking him how it’s possible that my child has outgrown the shirt with the robot on the front who looks like he is twerking??
 How has my middle daughter grown out of the pink dress, her favorite pair of leggings and that sweater with the pink heart on the front???

 We endure this cycle once every several months when there are teeny tinies in the house, otherwise it’s usually just with the changing of the seasons.
 My husband fields as many frantic texts and calls as he can manage, and before long he stops answering my calls altogether.
 Then I give up and stuff as many articles of clothing into a tote as humanly possible, scribble a label on it and set it aside, ready to be put in the attic.

 This time around though, with my third child, the process has become much harder.